Angus Calder: Politics

 A nationalist and socialist, he moved from the Scottish National Party (SNP) to the Scottish Socialist Party, and though he cherished the Scottish republican spirit, he sought to challenge some of the popular myths surrounding the country's sense of national identity.
 In Revolving Culture: Notes from a Scottish republic (1992) he described the development, during the early stages of the Union with England, of an "intellectual republic" forged by a combination of insularity and lack of English interest in Scottish affairs.
 In 1997 he edited Time to Kill – the Soldier's Experience of War in the West 1939–1945 with Paul Addison; Scotlands of the Mind (2002); Disasters and Heroes: On War, Memory and Representation (2004); and Gods, Mongrels and Demons: 101 Brief but Essential Lives (2004), a collection of potted biographies of "creatures who have extended my sense of the potentialities, both comic and tragic, of human nature".
 He had always published verse and won a Gregory Award for his poetry in 1967.
 Questions of Scottish national identity assumed growing importance in the 1980s, and Calder became active in the debate.
 A distinctive "Scottish social ethos" informed the activities of prominent Scots in the years of Empire, when they had invested heavily in the concept of Britishness, although he reportedly felt that the Scots had meddled much more overweeningly with the English sense of identity than the English ever did with the Scots.
 He was delighted to discover that the game of cricket had been introduced to Sri Lanka by a Scot.

 Personal life

 His first wife was Jennifer Daiches, daughter of Scottish literary critic David Daiches, with whom Calder collaborated on a book about Sir Walter Scott in 1969.
 The Calders had two daughters, Rachel and Gowan, and a son, Gideon.
 His first marriage ended in 1982; he married Kate Kyle in 1986, with whom he had a son, Douglas, born in 1989.
-He took early retirement from the Open University in 1995.
+Calder took early retirement from the Open University in 1995.